-Brian Lara's world record 501 not out has been voted the Greatest Ever Innings for the Bears after taking 53 per cent of the vote.
+West Indies legend Brian Lara's world record 501 not out has been voted the Greatest Ever Innings for the Bears.

-All the innings on the short list were great – but most Bears fans (many thanks to everyone who voted) felt that the only individual innings in world cricket ever to top 500 was hard to look beyond.
+All the innings on the short list were great – but most Bears fans who voted in 2020 felt that the only individual innings in world cricket ever to top 500 was hard to look beyond.

 Lara’s unbeaten 501 against Durham at Edgbaston in 1994 arrived from 427 balls and included 62 fours and ten sixes.
 It saw the West Indian genius become the first batsman to score seven centuries in eight first-class innings and lifted the Bears to their record total – 810 for four.